-On August 17, 1995, Britpop heavyweights Blur and Oasis released their highly-anticipated new singles on the same day, setting up the biggest showdown in pop chart history.
+Both bands released their highly-anticipated new singles on August 14, 1995, setting up one of the biggest showdowns in pop chart history.

 It was the apex of a long brewing feud between Britpop’s two biggest bands, who claimed to be bitter enemies.

-Both bands had albums coming out in the fall of 1995 and for their first singles Blur went with Country House and Oasis chose Roll With it which incidentally weren’t the best songs from either album.
+Both bands had albums coming out in the fall of 1995 and for their first single Blur went with Country House and Oasis chose Roll With it .

 The British media leapt on the story, catapulting the clash onto newspaper front pages and TV news.
 It was a perfect story for the press: the rough, working class, no-nonsense Northerners versus the pretentious, university-educated Southerners.